-A simple way to add hints of these natural elements into a space is to choose an earth tone paint for your walls.
-Also, fabric choices give you thousands of options to highlight glimmers of waves or floral patterns.
+A simple way to add hints of these elements to a space, is to choose an earth tone paint for your space.
+Fabric choices give you thousands of options to show glimmers of waves or floral patterns.

-You may remember our blog on workplace lighting: Factors Affecting Employee Performance: Lighting and Temperature.
-Artificial light has an adverse effect on office workers, leading to eye strain, eye fatigue and often is a trigger for headaches.
-With our ever-increasing dependence on devices and screens, using natural light can brighten, highlight and provide a shot of Vitamin D. Not surprisingly, natural lighting has also shown to have a huge impact on sickness/ absence rates.
+You may remember our blog on workplace lighting: http://tristateofficefurniture.com/factors-affecting-employee-performance-lighting-and-temperature/ Artificial light has an adverse effect on office workers, leading to eye strain, eye fatigue and triggering headaches.
+With our ever-increasing dependence on devices and screens using natural light can brighten, highlight and provide a shot of Vitamin D. Not surprisingly, natural lighting has also been shown to have a huge impact on sickness/ absence rates.

 The latest trend offers conference or office space options literally outside of the normal work environment.